tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

       - key: owner
 ```

-When this is applied, we can see a sepcific instance of the contraint template `K8sRequiredLabels` is created:
+When this is applied, we can see a specific instance of the constraint template `K8sRequiredLabels` is created:

 ```
 (⎈ |kind-opa-guide:default)➜  ~ kubectl apply -f example-constraint-instance.yaml